jpmml/sklearn2pmml/README.md

 This library is a thin wrapper around the JPMML-SkLearn command-line application.

-For a list of supported Estimator and Transformer types, please refer to [JPMML-SkLearn features](https://github.com/jpmml/jpmml-sklearn#features).
+For a list of supported Estimator and Transformer types, please refer to [JPMML-SkLearn supported packages](https://github.com/jpmml/jpmml-sklearn#supported-packages).

 # Prerequisites #